 Creating Success is Easier

 The key to success when starting from scratch is to create content that helps your clients solve problems.
 That alone is easier through blog posts and various social media platforms.
 Then give away your secrets.
 (What?
 How in the world can I make a living if I give my content away?)
-If I had never written those articles or given those free speeches, no one in that industry would even know that I was in business.
+If I had never written those articles or given those free, public speeches, no one in that industry would even know that I was in business.
 Gain some attention from the general public by sharing your knowledge and important skills within your field.
 Be a tour guide.

 In the modern world, it is so much easier to get started.
 With a website, a podcast, and a YouTube channel, you can start publishing your content in a matter of hours.
 If your content is helpful to people, they will pay you for it.
-It’s why the industry for media professionals continues growing.
+It’s why the industry for media professionals continues to grow.